Association management company

-Fernley & Fernley, Inc., based in Philadelphia and founded in 1886, was the first association management company in the United States.
 More than 600 AMCs worldwide now collectively manage associations ranging in budget size from $50,000 to $16 million and representing more than 3 million members.
 AMCs can be found in most major U.S. cities.

 The Alexandria, Va.-based AMC Institute accredits AMCs under the guidance of the American National Standards Institute.
 Current employees of AMCs are eligible to apply to become a Certified Association Executive.

-Chicago-based SmithBucklin is the world's largest AMC, although Geneva, Switzerland-based MCI Group, a professional conference organiser that offers AMC services, has more employees: 1,900 as of 2016.